AlgoCompSynth/eikosany/README.md

 systems that several composers were using at the time, and are still using today.
-Terumi Narushima’s *Microtonality and the Tuning Systems of Erv Wilson* [^5] is a comprehensive documentation of Wilson’s work and is the basis for the code in this package.
+Terumi Narushima’s *Microtonality and the Tuning Systems of Erv Wilson* [^5] is a comprehensive documentation of Wilson’s work and is the basis for much of the code in this package.

 ## Motivation